Rule 173-14-01 | Definitions.

 "Resident" has the same meaning as in section 173.14 of the Revised Code

-"Resolved" means the status of a complaint after the state office or regional program addresses it to the satisfaction of the consumer or complainant.
+"Resolved" or "partially resolved" means the status of a complaint after the state office or regional program addresses it to the satisfaction of the client or complainant or addresses it as feasible.

 "SLTCO" means the state long-term care ombudsman and, depending on the immediate context, includes state-office staff and volunteers with SLTCO-delegated responsibilities.